mrma2318/Election_Analysis_Module3/README.md

         total_votes = 0

 2. Get a complete list of candidates who received votes.
-    - Once I opened the file I needed to load as election data, I needed to create a for loop that would add to the total vote count and get the candidates name from each row.
+    - Once I opened the necessary file for the election data, I needed to create a for loop that would add to the total vote count and get the candidates name from each row.
 However, I wanted to make sure that it was only collecting the candidates names once, and then adding to the total count when it appeared again.
 Therefore, I had to create and if statement inside my for loop.
 This allowed me to add the candidates name to the list if it wasn't there already, and then start tracking that candidate's vote count.
     - Code:

         with open(file_to_load) as election_data:

             reader = csv.reader(election_data)

             header = next(reader)